The Mischief

-The Mischief is a pub in Norwich, England.
+The Mischief is a Grade II listed pub in Norwich, England.
 Situated in a former courtyard house, which belonged to mayor of Norwich Alexander Thurston, the pub retains both sixteenth century features alongside the nineteenth century façade.
 The Mischief is notable as the first location of the Jacquard Club, a folk music group which hosted musicians such as Paul Simon.
+It is situated on Fye Bridge Street, to the south of St Clement's Church.